euyixiyue/scam/README.md

-Q:	What do they call the alphabet in Arkansas?
-A:	The impossible dream.
+You have the power to influence all with whom you come in contact.